 I’m really happy with how easy it was to DIY this lip balm.
 My whole family has been using them and I’ve definitely found I have to apply less often than other lip balms I’ve bought.
 Of course you can use whatever essential oils you like – I just added my favourites for healthy skin.

 Because the paperboard tubes are so sturdy, I could definitely keep reusing them and refilling them until they start to break down.
-And then I wouldn’t feel so bad throwing it in the garbage because I know the paperboard will break down much quicker than plastic will!
+And then I wouldn’t feel so bad throwing it in the garbage or compost because I know the paperboard will break down quickly!

 What do you think of this DIY moisturizing lip balm?